Manushreejois/CardGame/README.md

 ## Development server
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.1.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## How to run in local?
+1. Check out this project in local
+2. Run "npm install"
+3. Run "ng serve"